↑

 Roles can change when experiencing the stress and trauma of severe health issues or the impact of a terminal illness as a caregiver.

-So most importantly, while not always possible, finding another person to provide toileting, bathing, and dressing assistance can preserve a spouse or child’s role in a relationship and minimize compassion fatigue.
+So, most importantly, while not always possible, finding another person to provide toileting, bathing, and dressing assistance can preserve a spouse or child’s role in a relationship and minimize compassion fatigue.

-Here are 6 self-care to prevent compassion fatigue while serving and taking care of others
+top pic - hands of elderly woman holding yellow flower.
+Botton pic - elderly woman hugging a dog. for post on self-care to prevent compassion fatigue while serving and taking care of others

-Naturally, many people do this type of work in the helping professions.
+As mentioned, many people do this type of work in the helping professions, but more and more people do this work daily in their homes.

 • Yoga